thesoviet-duck/Super-Simple-Hello-World-in-Python-/README.md

 ```

 ## After Notes
-Don't let anyone hold you back, let your imagination run wild! (though maybe stick to the rules every once in a while)
+Don't let anyone hold you back, let your imagination run wild! (though maybe stick to the rules every once in a while) <br>
 #not-all-who-wander-are-lost

 <br>